Ohio Swiss Festival, Sugarcreek

 Random audience members at the judging are also chosen to taste and vote on the People’s Choice winner.
 An auction sells off several-pound blocks of the champion cheeses to the highest bidder.
 The auction is open to the public, but local businesses routinely buy the cheese to sell at their shops.
 Smaller amounts of the cheese can also be purchased at the fire station during the festival (see sidebar below).
 Last year, the auction raised more than $19,500, with proceeds shared between the Ohio Swiss Cheese Association and the Ohio Swiss Festival.

 “There are a lot of things to do at the festival,” Gerber adds, “but we still say the cheese is the king.”
-Visit website for schedule of events.
+This year's festival runs Sept.
+28 and 29 with some events starting on Sept.
+26. Visit the festival website for full schedule of events.
 106 W. Main St., Sugarcreek 44681, ohioswissfestival.com

 Cheese 3 Ways

 Keep an eye out for these treats at the Ohio Swiss Festival.

 Cheese on a Stick: While walking throughout the festival, keep an eye out for the stand offering fried cheese on a stick.
 Much like a corndog, the cheese is breaded and fried to

 Wine and Cheese: The cheese-makers vying for Grand Champion offer samples and sales at the local fire station.
 Ten Ohio wineries will be on hand offering samples and sales by the bottle.

 Swiss Cheese Sandwich: The Garaway Lions Club offers Swiss cheese and Troyer’s Genuine Trail Bologna on its menu, while the Sugarcreek Rotary Club will serve grilled Swiss cheese sandwiches.